What is Title Insurance?

 - Unmarketability of the title

-- Policy insures the Trustee of your estate-planning trust
+- The policy insures the Trustee of your estate-planning trust

-- Policy insures the beneficiaries of your trust upon your death
+- The policy ensures the beneficiaries of your trust upon your death

 ADDITIONAL COVERAGE IN ENHANCED POLICY